Why Use Busbar Instead of Cable or Wire?

 - Any busbar system for industrial applications where current level, space, and expandability align.

 Busbar systems in manufacturing plants and switchgear rooms are particularly well served by a selection guide that ties busbar type to the specific requirements of LV panel applications.
 Using a structured selection framework prevents over- or under-specification at the panel-feeder level.
-This article on busbar selection provides practical guidance.

 Where Cable Systems May Still Be the Better Choice